harunridjevic/KiPMobile/README.md

 ## Acknowledgements

 Thanks to all the resources and tutorials that helped shape this project.
 KiP.ba mobile reflects my early steps into mobile app development.
+This project was made by Harun Riđević.

 ---